I take on the Independence period using three different games, in historical order.

 The scenario, itself, is not a terrible one.
 The scale is 5 km hexes, which is the same as the Czechoslovakia and Fulda Gap scenarios played earlier.
 The unit scale, counter-intuitively, is larger.
 Each counter is a brigade rather than a company.
 This probably makes sense.
 This was not a war of maneuver, and reducing the counter-count probably helps with that.
 Turns are 1 turn per day.
 The scale is such that the entirety of Israel is covered on the map, and the uniqueness of the terrain and geography are clearly portrayed.

 Even with the major offensives of October, operations were still conducted dancing around various cease fires and truces.
 The game will naturally play out as a more conventional operation, with a fairly consistent pace of attack and maneuver through the scenario’s 31 day duration.
-In fact, several of the “fronts” had operations limited to a couple of days or, in the case of Operation Yekev south of Jerusalem, a single day.
+For the actual confict, several of the “fronts” had operations limited to a couple of days or, in the case of Operation Yekev south of Jerusalem, a single day.

 As I say, it’s not a terrible scenario.
 It is probably a little more enjoyable to play than those NATO versus Warsaw Pact scenarios, due both to the unit scale and the more interesting locality.
 It also is yet another interesting demonstration of the versatility of TOAW covering the ad hoc order -of-battle of this war.
 But as a simulation of the conflict, I think it does demonstrate that more isn’t necessarily better.

 *I’ve just got to say, because it has to be said.
 That black text on Cyan background absolutely fries my eyeballs.
 This site has wonderful information but it is almost literally painful to look at.
-After a week or two of suffering, I finally broke down and made a Greasemonkey script to get rid of it.
+After a week or two of suffering, I finally broke down and made a Greasemonkey script to get rid of the color scheme.
 Much better now.

 **Note, I don’t have this game and have never played it.
 However, the rule book is freely available from the publishers website to allow a comparison simply on the rules themselves.